-With these claims to fame under its belt, you’d think it would be the country’s capital city.
+No. You’d think it would be the country’s capital city.
 Or, considering South Africa has no less than 3 capital cities, it is surely one of the three, right?
 Nope.
-I don’t know about you, but if I were Jozi (or Joburg), I’d be side eyeing Cape Town, Pretoria and Bloemfontein quite a bit.
+I don’t know about you, but if I were Jozi (or Joburg), I’d be side-eyeing Cape Town, Pretoria, and Bloemfontein quite a bit.

 You might also be interested in reading: